Fck-r-sns/Fck-r-sns.github.io/_personal_projects/2016-libmodbus_cpp.markdown

 layout: post
 year: 2016
 title: "libmodbus_cpp"
+subtitle: "A C++/Qt wrapper for a C library for the Modbus protocol"
 ---

 [Modbus](https://en.wikipedia.org/wiki/Modbus) is a data communications protocol for computer systems, sensors, and hardware actors.
 It is used for production pipeline automation and SCADA monitoring.